sonic-net/SONiC/doc/auto_techsupport_and_coredump_mgmt.md

 key                    = "AUTO_TECHSUPPORT|global"
-state                  = "enabled" / "disabled"    ; Enable this to make the Techsupport Invocation event driven based on core-dump generation available_mem_threshold = 1*2DIGIT                 ; Memory threshold; 0 to disable techsupport invocation on mem leak. min-available-mem      = 1*5DIGIT                  ; Minimum free memory amount in Kb when techsupport will be executed. rate_limit_interval    = 1*5DIGIT                  ; Minimum Time in seconds, between two successive techsupport invocations.
+state                  = "enabled" / "disabled"    ; Enable this to make the Techsupport Invocation event driven based on core-dump generation available_mem_threshold = 1*2DIGIT                 ; Memory threshold; 0 to disable techsupport invocation on mem leak. min_available_mem      = 1*5DIGIT                  ; Minimum free memory amount in MB when techsupport will be executed. rate_limit_interval    = 1*5DIGIT                  ; Minimum Time in seconds, between two successive techsupport invocations.
                                                      Manual Invocations will be considered as well in the calculation.
                                                      Configure 0 to explicitly disable